Frijol/climate-change/GLOSSARY.md

 Depends on solar irradiation of the geographic area and also on local shade

 ## SPR
-Stream Protection Rule: proposed rule affects surface mining operations and underground mining operations that affect the surface [DoE, 32][DoE]
+Stream Protection Rule: proposed rule affects surface mining operations and underground mining operations that affect the surface [EIA, 32][EIA]

 ## SRM
 Solar radiation management (albedo engineering)